Carotti/mips-cpu-simulator/README.md

 # MIPS CPU Simulator

 This is my implementation of a MIPS CPU simulator, made to fulfil the criteria of the Architecture II 2016 coursework at Imperial College London.
+It also contains a testbench for testing the CPU, as well as the APIs for implementing and testing it which were provided.

 Coursework specification: https://github.com/m8pple/arch2-2016-cw